Who attends the Hoffman Process?

 Through the Hoffman Process, you will come to know yourself emotionally, spiritually, and intellectually as never before.
 The Process offers deep and rapid resolution of emotional issues and enables you to come to terms with life as it is.
 You can recover the love, happiness, ease of self-expression, and emotional intelligence that are your birthright, and emerge as a renewed powerful and mature adult.
 It induces a renewed sense of leadership in a person’s life.

-The Hoffman Process is a comprehensive 3 month personal development program, the foundation of which is an 6 ½ day intensive residential retreat.
+The Hoffman Process is a comprehensive 3-month personal development program, the foundation of which is a 7 day intensive residential retreat.
 We recommend that you spend the two days following the 7 day program as time for personal reflection and integration.
 On that weekend the whole group reconvenes for a 2 hours tutorial about how to apply the tools of the Process in daily life.
 Our experience is that participants notice positive results immediately.
 Of course, there is also a period of adjustment in the days and weeks following the Process while you integrate insights and knowledge into your daily life.
-For the first 3 weeks after the Process the facilitators track the integration process weekly via phone calls.
-A final conference call with a particular Process group occurs after 3 months time.
+For the first 3 weeks after the Process, the facilitators track the integration process weekly via phone calls.

 The Hoffman Process is designed to be a safe and supportive environment.
 Participants will grow personally and will greatly enhance their ability to give and receive emotionally and spiritually.
 We combine the best of group and individual work to empower your personal journey, which is the core of the work.
 Teachers employ an empathic and supportive approach, which respects the dignity of each person.